 A small petrol station and McDonald's at the end of the Sparkford Bypass.
-Confusingly, when travelling west the signage provides directions to both Sparkford and Camel Hill services without differentiating between the two.
-Sparkford is the first exit.
+Confusingly, when travelling west the signage provides directions to both Hazelgrove and Camel Hill services without differentiating between the two.
+Hazelgrove is the first exit.

 Parking within the forecourt is limited to 20 minutes maximum stay and is strictly enforced.